 Grow a Tea Bag Garden

 Loose-leaf tea is the most eco-friendly way to go (lots of teabags are reinforced with plastic), but you may still have some teabags left to use.
+You may want to empty the tea leaf content out into a tray if you are concerned about the bag having plastic, or simply take the seedling out of the bag before planting.

 Don’t throw away your leftover or used tea bags.
 Grow seedlings in them instead!